Anthropophagolagnia

 Safety, consent & law

-- Necrophilia12/100Necrophilic Disorder · Clinical ParaphiliasA sexual interest in or attraction to the deceased, recognized clinically as a rare and severe paraphilia under Other Specified Paraphilic Disorder.
-Acting on it is inherently non-consensual, harmful, and illegal, and it is documented here only for clinical completeness.12
+- Necrophilia12/100Necrophilic Disorder · Clinical ParaphiliasNecrophilia (necrophilic disorder) is a sexual interest in or attraction to corpses, recorded clinically under the residual paraphilic-disorder categories of the DSM-5-TR and ICD-11.
+Acting on it is inherently non-consensual, harmful and illegal; it is documented here strictly for clinical completeness.12

 - Sadism59/100Sexual Sadism Disorder · Clinical ParaphiliasRecurrent, intense sexual arousal from the physical or psychological suffering of another person.
 As the DSM-5-TR's Sexual Sadism Disorder it is diagnosed only when acted on with a non-consenting person or when it causes clinically significant distress or impairment; consensual dominance is not itself a disorder.59